 When this balance is tipped and mental health issues present themselves there is a huge impact on business.
 Mental health issues cost UK employers between £33-42 billion a year in unproductive and absent staff.
 This is a huge financial cost.
 Whilst the negative impact of mental health issues are not entirely unavoidable, having an awareness of the importance of mental health can help workforces thrive.

 For a long time mental health issues have not been acknowledged and understood.
 They have been associated with stigma and a sense of shame.
-Many people feel uncomfortable and embarrassed discussing these matters and often become increasingly unable to cope due to a lack of acton.
+Many people feel uncomfortable and embarrassed discussing mental health.
+And often become increasingly unable to cope due to a lack of acton.
 This is now changing.
 Increasingly businesses are becoming aware of the power of mental health promotion.
 Consistently, studies are showing strong evidence that organisations that take mental health seriously and promote mental health awareness are more successful than organisations that do not.

 By being open and aware of the importance of mental health organisations can make a big difference.
 When a message comes from the top that that mental health issues are real and important it is much easier for employees to deal with their problems.
 It is where many people spend much of their time and it can be a stressful and fast paced environment.